-Is the hybrid strategy a dangerous straddling gambit or a clever expansion that will keep the firm dominant?
+Is the hybrid atoms and bits strategy a dangerous straddling gambit or a clever expansion that will keep the firm dominant?
 Netflix really doesn't have a choice but to try.
 Hastings already has a long history as one of the savviest strategic thinkers in tech.
 As the networks say, stay tuned!